MadDeCoDeR/Classic-RBDOOM-3-BFG/README.txt

 	SDL2 has better input support (especially in the console) and better support for multiple displays (especially in fullscreen mode).

+2. Download the compability wad from https://github.com/MadDeCoDeR/Classic-RBDOOM-3-BFG/releases/tag/pwad

+3. Extract the wad to your current game directory in the base\wads

-2. Generate the Makefiles using CMake:
+4. Generate the Makefiles using CMake:

 	> cd neo/
 	> ./cmake-eclipse-linux-profile.sh

-3. Compile RBDOOM-3-BFG targets with
+5. Compile RBDOOM-3-BFG targets with

 	> cd ../build
 	> make